Medical Advisory Board

 In addition he is the founding medical director for Happiness Is Camping, a summer camp for children with Cancer.
 Dr. Meyers has been listed in New York Magazine’s Top Doctors from (2002-2018).
 He received his medical degree from Mount Sinai School of Medicine.

-A graduate of Case Western Reserve University School of Medicine in Cleveland, OH, Damon served a combined pediatric residency program at Boston Children’s Hospital-Harvard Medical School and Boston Medical Center-Boston University School of Medicine.
-He completed his fellowship training in pediatric hematology/oncology at St. Jude Children’s Research Hospital and in Dr. Mike Dyer’s lab.
-Dr. Reed is the Vice Chair of the COG Bone Tumor Committee and the Vice President of the Connective Tissue Oncology Society.
+Dr. Reed received his MD from Case Western Reserve University School of Medicine in Cleveland, Ohio.
+He completed a combined pediatric residency program at Boston Children’s Hospital-Harvard Medical School and Boston Medical Center-Boston University School of Medicine.
+This training was followed by a fellowship in pediatric hematology/oncology at St. Jude Children’s Research Hospital.

 Dr. Grohar received his BS in chemistry at Villanova University.
 He subsequently earned both a PhD in chemistry and a MD at Wayne State University.
 He completed residency training in pediatrics at Johns Hopkins University and fellowship training in pediatric hematology-oncology in the joint program of Johns Hopkins and the National Cancer Institute (NCI), where he was chief fellow.